Effective Team Building: Your 6 Step Guide to Planning a Team Retreat

 Types of Team Retreats

-Corporate retreats are team offsites that balance work and play.
+Corporate retreats are team bonding opportunities that balance work and play.

-Below, I differentiate between three types of retreats to help you decide which one will best suit your startup team’s needs.
+Below, you'll find the differences between the three types of retreats your team can choose between to help you decide which one will best suit your startup's needs.

 A. Remote Team Retreat

 The future of work is remote, and more and more companies are continuing to make the permanent switch to an online office.